DataDog/hiring-engineers/answers.md

 <a href="https://www.flickr.com/photos/158412660@N04/41663546095/in/dateposted/" title="json-timeboard"><img src="https://farm2.staticflickr.com/1736/41663546095_50a7349567.jpg" width="456" height="500" alt="json-timeboard"></a>

-This approach will save you a lot of times and headaches until you get comfortable with creating your own graphs and timeboards.
+This approach will save you a lot of time and ensure your timeboard will function properly when you are getting started.

 #### Bonus Question
 The anomaly function is designed to show if a metric is falling outside a defined threshold of standard deviations within a specific time window.
 This is important to see when a metric is behaving differently.
-In my example, I use basic detection with a standard deviation of 2, but the available connections of my metric are steady.
+In my example, I use basic detection with a standard deviation of 2, but the available mongo connections are steady.

 ## Monitoring Data
-Since I used the api to create a timeboard, I wanted to use the UI to create the monitor.
+Since we used the api to create a timeboard, lets use the UI to create the monitor.

 A new monitor can be created by going to the manage monitor page and clicking on New Monitor.
 You can then fill in the approriate information to create your monitor as shown below and the monitor can be found [here](https://app.datadoghq.com/monitors/5040024)